MattM27538/Liatrio-Simple-Web-Application/Notes.md

 ### Using inputs and outputs with an action
 * An action often accepts or requires inputs and generates outputs that you can use.
 For example, an action might require you to specify a path to a file, the name of a label, or other data it will use as part of the action processing.

+## 03/13/25 -Intro to Github Action (cont.)
+### About secrets
+* Secrets allow you to store sensitive information in your organization, repository, or repository environments.
+Secrets are variables that you create to use in GitHub Actions workflows in an organization, repository, or repository environment.
+[33]
+### Naming your secrets
+* To help ensure that GitHub redacts your secrets in logs correctly, avoid using structured data as the values of secrets.
+[33]
+* The following rules apply to secret names:
+  Can only contain alphanumeric characters ([a-z], [A-Z], [0-9]) or underscores (_).
+Spaces are not allowed.
+  Must not start with the GITHUB_ prefix.
+  Must not start with a number.
+  Are case insensitive.
+  Must be unique to the repository, organization, or enterprise where they are created.
+[33]
+* If a secret with the same name exists at multiple levels, the secret at the lowest level takes precedence.
+Example: if an organization, repository, and environment all have a secret with the same name, the environment-level secret takes precedence.
+[33]
+### Using your secrets in workflows
+* Organization-level secrets let you share secrets between multiple repositories, which reduces the need for creating duplicate secrets.
+[33]
+* For environment secrets, you can enable required reviewers to control access to the secrets.
+A workflow job cannot access environment secrets until approval is granted by required approvers.
+[33]
+* To make a secret available to an action, you must set the secret as an input or environment variable in your workflow file.
+[33]
+* Organization and repository secrets are read when a workflow run is queued, and environment secrets are read when a job referencing the environment starts.
+[33]
+### Limiting credential permissions
+* When generating credentials, we recommend that you grant the minimum permissions possible.
+For example, instead of using personal credentials, use deploy keys or a service account.
+[33]
+* Consider granting read-only permissions if that's all that is needed, and limit access as much as possible.
+[33]
+* When generating a personal access token (classic), select the fewest scopes necessary.
+When generating a fine-grained personal access token, select the minimum permissions and repository access required.
+[33]
+### Creating secrets for a repository
+* To create secrets or variables on GitHub for a personal account repository, you must be the repository owner.
+To create secrets or variables on GitHub for an organization repository, you must have admin access.
+Lastly, to create secrets or variables for a personal account repository or an organization repository through the REST API, you must have collaborator access.
+[34]
+### Creating secrets for an organization
+* When creating a secret or variable in an organization, you can use a policy to limit access by repository.
+For example, you can grant access to all repositories, or limit access to only private repositories or a specified list of repositories.
+[34]
+### Using secrets in a workflow
+* To provide an action with a secret as an input or environment variable, you can use the secrets context to access secrets you've created in your repository.
+Example:
+  steps:
+    - name: Hello world action
+      with: # Set the secret as an input
+        super_secret: ${{ secrets.SuperSecret }}
+      env: # Or as an environment variable
+        super_secret: ${{ secrets.SuperSecret }} [34]

+* Secrets cannot be directly referenced in if: conditionals.
+Instead, consider setting secrets as job-level environment variables, then referencing the environment variables to conditionally run steps in the job.
+[34]
+* If a secret has not been set, the return value of an expression referencing the secret will be an empty string.
+[34]
+* Avoid passing secrets between processes from the command line, whenever possible.
+Command-line processes may be visible to other users (using the ps command) or captured by security audit events.
+[34]
+### Limits for secrets
+* You can store up to 1,000 organization secrets, 100 repository secrets, and 100 environment secrets.
+[34]
+* Secrets are limited to 48 KB in size.
+[34]
+* To use secrets that are larger than 48 KB, you can use a workaround to store secrets in your repository and save the decryption passphrase as a secret on GitHub.
+For example, you can use gpg to encrypt a file containing your secret locally before checking the encrypted file in to your repository on GitHub.
+[34]
+* Be careful that your secrets do not get printed when your workflow runs.
+When using this workaround, GitHub does not redact secrets that are printed in logs.
+[34]
+### Redacting secrets from workflow run logs
+* GitHub Actions automatically redacts the contents of all GitHub secrets that are printed to workflow logs.
+[34]
+* As a habit of best practice, you should mask all sensitive information that is not a GitHub secret by using ::add-mask::VALUE.
+This causes the value to be treated as a secret and redacted from logs.
+[34]
+* Redacting of secrets is performed by your workflow runners.
+This means a secret will only be redacted if it was used within a job and is accessible by the runner.
+If an unredacted secret is sent to a workflow run log, you should delete the log and rotate the secret.
+[34]